Switch location / audience type

 Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EIS) explained

-In their essence, VCTs and EISs are investments in small companies that attract tax reliefs.
-And it’s because the investment is in small companies that the risk is significant.
+In essence, it’s because the investment is specifically in small companies that the risk is significant.
 Obviously, the general rule of thumb in investing is the bigger the business, the less likely it is to fail.

-One of the key things to bear in mind when opting to take the EIS/ VCT route is its manager.
-Generally, the managers who focus on more mature businesses so as to mitigate risk, target yield for a tax-free income, have a clear exit strategy and a proven track record are the managers to opt for.
+One of the key things to bear in mind when looking into the EIS/ VCT route is its manager.
+Generally, the managers who focus on more mature businesses (as far as the rules permit) so as to mitigate risk, target yield for a tax-free income from VCTs, have a clear exit strategy, and can demonstrate a proven track record, are the managers to opt for.
 They should also sufficiently diversify your holding, taking your existing portfolio into account.

 What are the different types of EIS and VCTs?

-Why are VCT/ EIS such tax efficient investments?
+Why are VCTs/EIS considered such tax efficient investments?

-There are other risks.
-And investors considering an EIS or VCT investment really have to be aware of the risks of this asset class.
-If you’re thinking about it, it’s highly likely you’ll need professional help to understand the nature of the investment and whether that level of risk suits your profile.
-But for those investors who are prepared to contemplate riskier investments, the tax relief and the returns investors have realised in the past definitely warrant a second look.
-But the ‘at your own peril’ signs, might mean that you need your armbands.
+The FCA’s advice around VCTs and EIS, to invest ‘at your own peril’, seems wholly warranted.
+But that shouldn’t scare you away immediately.
+They remain attractive due to their high growth potential and the generous tax relief options.
+Investors considering an EIS or VCT investment have to be aware of the risks of this asset class.
+If you’re thinking about it, it is strongly recommended that you seek specialist advice to help to understand the nature of the investment, and whether the risk level suits your profile.
+For those investors who are prepared to contemplate riskier investments, the tax relief and the returns investors have realised in the past definitely warrant a second look.

 Speak to an VCT/EIS expert